 Shawn Turung is a graduate of the School of the Art Institute of Chicago.
 Pursuits at S.A.I.C., extended into Kinetic Sculpture, Lithography, Neon, Foundry, and mixed media painting.
 Ouside pursuits while a student and after graduation included set design and puppetry, with affiliations to Steppenwolf, Victory Gardens, Oobleck and Red Moon theater companies.
 Shawn also began an 2 year apprenticeship in art restoration, working on historic buildings located in downtown Chicago.

 Shawn relocated to Houston, Texas, in 1991, to establish a small local business founded on architectural finishing and historic art restoration.
-Local Color Studios thrived in Texas for 11 years and continued in New Mexico as Milagro Fine Art Services.
+Local Color Studios thrived in Texas for over a decade and continues in New Mexico as Milagro Fine Art Services.
 Opportunities to work on

 In 2002, Shawn formally relocated to Albuquerque, NM, founded on a desire for a more natural environment and to re engage an active commitment to personal Fine Arts and community arts.

-Community engagements include fine art education spanning elementary to art history college level course and in 2015, Shawn helped form the Youth Mural Project , an after school mural making program for middle school students, supported through the Harwood Art Center.
+Community engagements include fine art education spanning elementary to art history college level course and in 2015, Shawn helped form the Youth Mural Project , an after school mural program for middle school students, supported through the Harwood Art Center.
 Shawn served as a representative and then Chair on the Bernalillo County Arts Board (2011-17).

 Currently, Shawn is represented at Exhibit/208 in Albuquerque, NM, and is owner of Milagro Fine Art Services - specializing in fine art restoration.